 The design must both function as a mirror and as a convenient system that supplements one's experience.
-The system will include a music player, apps, a day scheduler, lights, and internet connectivity.
+The system will include a music player, google maps, calendar, weather forecast, alarm clock and internet/bluetooth connectivity.
 To include both the system and the mirror, a mirror must be used that has enough reflectivity to see oneself, but also transparent enough to see the screen.
 The mirror must be large as well so that the screen can be placed on the bottom left of the mirror.
 This would allow for a feeling of convenience rather than taking too much space.

 For the system, there are certain constraints and trade-offs that will affect the team's project decisions.
 The first constraint is the size of the system as the team cannot simply build a computer into the mirror.
 An embedded system known as the Raspberry Pi will be used, which is a basic computer that may not be able to run large excessive programs, but is portable enough to place within a mirror.
-The power side is also going to include an option for battery power to all components.
 While this is very beneficial to the user, it will make for more time in creating and designing such a system.
 Another constraint we must worry about is the cost of the system, as certain embedded systems are more expensive than others depending on the power of the CPU.
 Thus, cost leads to our biggest trade-off: the trade-off between how good our technology is and how resource intensive it is to run the Smart Mirror's entertainment system.
 Furthermore, certain chips can run more powerful programs.
 Depending on the amount of budget used on the CPU aspect of the Raspberry Pit, it would allow for more upgraded entertainment systems.
-The Smart Mirror will be capable of executing high processing power application Another trade-off is how much time is allocated for coding the Raspberry Pi (embedded system)the.
+The Smart Mirror will be capable of executing high processing power applications.
+Another trade-off is how much time is allocated for coding the Raspberry Pi (embedded system).
 Depending on the software solution the team chooses, it could require a substantial amount of time to implement.
-As a result, therethe project may be a more efficient and executable program structure, but the team may not have enough time to implement the design.
+As a result, the project may be a more efficient and executable program structure, but the team may not have enough time to implement the design.
 The last constraint is the reflectivity of the mirror.
 The balance between transparency and reflectivity of the mirror must be considered grealty, since too much reflectivity would not allow the user to see the LCD display.
 Furthermore, too much transparency would not allow the user to see their reflection.

 Smart Mirror has certain hardware - software trade offs and constraints such as the amount of RAM and processing power of the CPU in the Raspberry Pi.
-The CompE majors must determine how many software programs (such as online calendars, memos, music player, voice recognition software) can run on the Raspberry Pi at a given time without using too much RAM.
+The CompE majors must determine how many software programs (such as online calendars, memos, music player) can run on the Raspberry Pi at a given time without using too much RAM.
 If the RAM is overused, the mirror responsiveness will suffer due to lower speeds of switching between applications.
-This result will lowering user satisfaction.
+This result will lower user satisfaction.
 The CPU of the Raspberry Pi will affect how fast applications are executed.
 Lower processing power in the CPU will result in slower execution of applications which will have a negative impact on customer satisfaction.